 natural gas, in gaseous form (compressed natural gas (CNG)) and liquefied form (liquefied natural gas (LNG))

 synthetic and paraffinic fuels produced from non-renewable energy

 Alternative fuels for zero-emission vehicles

-The technology of electric vehicles is maturing, and the deployment of EVs is picking up.
-By 2030, the European Commission wants to place at least 30 million zero-emission cars and 80,000 clean-energy lorries on Europe's roads.
-The key issues are excessive cost, low energy density and heavyweight of batteries.
+The technology of EVs is maturing, and their deployment is picking up.
+By 2030, the European Commission wants to place at least 30 million zero-emission cars and 80 000 clean-energy lorries on Europe's roads.
+The key issues are excessive cost, low-energy density and heavy weight of batteries.
 These limit the driving range of vehicles.
 Normal recharging takes several hours.
 Fast, inductive recharging or battery swapping can alleviate the problem.
 Improvements in battery technology are essential for the market take-up of EVs.
 Electric two-wheelers share all the assets of EVs and can support their broad market penetration.

 EVs can also be used for electricity storage and grid stabilisation and, to allow for a flexible electricity pricing system based on demand/supply, controlled interaction with the electricity network will be needed.

 Electric trains do not need to carry any internal combustion engine or large batteries, which makes them an ideal option, considering their excellent power-to-weight ratio.